 The latest NAB Health Insights Special Report takes an in-depth look at health consumer attitudes and satisfaction levels.
 It’s a revealing investigation available for download now.

 Daylight, a sense of space, a natural outlook… architecture professor Julie Willis on how Australia is taking up the ethos of beautiful hospital design.

 Could gazing at trees help you heal more quickly?
 A landmark 1984 study suggests it can.
-Researcher Roger Ulrich found that post-operative patients with a view of natural greenery had shorter hospital stays and took fewer painkillers than those looking at a brick wall.
+Researcher Roger Ulrich found that post-operative patients with a view of natural greenery had shorter hospital stays and took fewer painkillers than those looking out at a brick wall.

-“Hospitals built in Australia over the last decade have embraced the way people experience a building to an extraordinary extent,” she says.
+“Hospitals built in Australia over the last decade have embraced the way people experience a building to an extraordinary extent,” she says

 The technical design of a hospital is highly complex and subject to myriad rules and regulations.

 “This is why, for many decades, it has been the province of very specialist architects,” Professor Willis says.
 “The change we’ve seen recently is the pairing of these specialists with more design-oriented firms who have injected new thinking about how a functional building can look and feel.”